-- (1) The following member presides at a general meeting: - (a) the general secretary; - (b) if the general secretary is absent the deputy general secretary; - (c) if both the general secretary and the deputy general secretary are absent - 1 of the members present at the meeting, as elected by the other members. - (2) The member presiding at the meeting has: - (a) a deliberative vote, and - (b) in the event of an equality of votes a second or casting vote.
+- (1) The following member presides at a general meeting: - (a) the president, - (b) if the president is absent the vice-president, - (c) if both the president and vice-president are absent 1 of the members present at the meeting, as elected by the other members. - (2) The member presiding at the meeting has: - (a) a deliberative vote, and

+(b) in the event of an equality of votes - a second or casting vote.